jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 ---

-It's difficult to keep up with the latest in machine learning, even if it's part of your full-time job.
-Fortunately, there are a lot of resources out there to help you sort through it all.
-I thought I would put together a list of resources that I use.
+I find it difficult to keep up with the latest in machine learning, even though it's part of my full-time job.
+Fortunately, there are a lot of resources out there to help sort through it all.
+I thought I would put together a list of resources that I use in case it helps anyone else.
 If you know of a great resource that I'm missing, please let me know!

 <b>Table of contents</b>
 * TOC